encode/django-rest-framework/docs/topics/documenting-your-api.md

 ### Installation

+The `coreapi` library is required as a dependancy for the API docs.
+Make sure to install the latest version.
+The `pygments` and `markdown` libraries are optional but recommended.

 To install the API documentation, you'll need to include it in your projects URLconf:

     from rest_framework.documentation import include_docs_urls